BarisAlbayrakIEEE/StructuralAnalysis/README.md

 In this scenario, a master user imports an FEM.
 The core framework has IO routines for the FE data.
-The importer reads the material, load, node and element data from the FE file (e.g. a bdf file) and create the DCG by constructing the objects of SAA (e.g. panel and stiffener) based on this FE data.
+The importer reads the material, load, node and element data from the FE file (e.g. a bdf file) and create the DAG by constructing the objects of SAA (e.g. panel and stiffener) based on this FE data.
 This process would require additional input such as a text file listing the IDs of the elements for each SC (e.g. panel_11: elements 1,2,3,4).
 With the import process:
 - the importer loads the FE data to be displayed by the FE graphics window
-- the importer creates a DCG involving the SAA objects (e.g. panel_11)
+- the importer creates a DAG involving the SAA objects (e.g. panel_11)

 The importer, constructs the SAA objects without the dependencies.
-In other words, the ancestor and descendant data blocks of the DCG is empty.
+In other words, the ancestor and descendant data blocks of the DAG is empty.
 For example, the side stiffeners of a panel object are not set yet.
 The master user needs to set these relations between the SAA objects from the UI.
-Each UI action of the master user is transfered to the core system (CS) to update the ancestor/descendant relations of the DCG.
+Each UI action of the master user is transfered to the core system (CS) to update the ancestor/descendant relations of the DAG.
-Finally, the master user inserts the new DCG into the MySQL DB assigning a structural configuration ID related to the imported FEM.
+Finally, the master user inserts the new DAG into the MySQL DB assigning a structural configuration ID related to the imported FEM.

 - **Primary Actor:** Master user
 - **Scope:** SAA
 - **Level:** User goal

 **Stakeholders and Interests**
-- **Master user**: wants to create a new DCG based on an FE data.
+- **Master user**: wants to create a new DAG based on an FE data.
-- **Ordinary users**: need the new DCG to inspect/size.
+- **Ordinary users**: need the new DAG to inspect/size.

 **Preconditions**
 - an existing FE data pack with a predefined format including the geometry, material and loading exists.